 - 1 Cup Sugar or as per taste

-- ½ Cup Khoya/ Mawa, roughly crumbled
+- 1/2 Cup Khoya (Mawa), roughly crumbled

-- ¼ Cup Water
+- 1/4 Cup Water

-- 2 Tbsp Ghee
+- 2 tablespoon Ghee

-- Wash, peel and grate carrots.
+- Wash, peel and grate the carrots.
 While grating carrot use the bigger holes of the grater than the smaller ones to have long strands.